ShindouMihou/RoseDB/README.md

 **How does it work?**

-RoseDB works by storing data on both cache and files similar to Redis and MongoDB, for the external requests, it uses webhooks with the requests being in JSON format.
+RoseDB works by storing data on both cache and files similar to Redis and MongoDB.
+It utilizes webhooks to receive and send data to external applications and should be more than capable to process thousands of requests per second.

 **What are you trying to achieve with this?**

-The goal of RoseDB is simplicity and speed, for example, Discord bots that only need a small database to store simple data like prefixes and nothing sensitive.
+RoseDB's primary goal is for speed and simplicity.
+You can go ahead and install RoseDB, grab a driver or Postman and quickly get started with started with it from making requests to simply editing values of the data.

 **How secure is this?**

-Currently, the security of RoseDB is basically tomato sauce; it only has one security feature which is authorization token which is required in every request since what we wanted was a simple database that can only be accessed privately for example Discord bots where you cannot see what the IP, Port and Authorization token is without leaking it yourself.
+The security of RoseDB as of current is lacking.
+It only has one security feature which is the authorization requirement or the authentication requirement.
+Authorization is required in every request to ensure that the requesting party is authorized.

-We do have plans on increasing security in accordance to best practices but then again, this is still a joke for me.
+We do have plans to increasing and adding more security and flexibility but for now, we are focusing on simplicity.

+RoseDB, in our opinion, is better suited for simple applications like tiny Discord bots that is shared among friends containing only data like server prefixes and all those other simple data that you can find with a Discord bot and also the fact that it is hard for a Discord bot to leak its IP Address, Database Port and Authorization token unless you leak it yourself.

 ## How to install?